 Do you want to make better pictures of tulips?
 Or capture the beauty of other flower images?
-Here are some great tips on how to raise your flower photography from average snaps to excellent flower shots.
+Here are some great tips for making beautiful flower images that will raise the level for next your flower photo shoot from average snaps to excellent flower shots.

 While tulip fields offer a visually colorful inspiration to make artistic flower images, taking memorable pictures of tulips (or non- tulip photos) can be a challenge.

 Whether you are taking photographs with a $150 point and shoot camera or a $3,000 outfit with tripods, wide-angle and color lenses, these same photography techniques apply to realize successful results.

 - HAPPY FACES SELL.
 Where permitted by signs, to take a good picture, send your children out into the middle of the farmers’ field.

 - EARLY RISERS WIN.
 Light is everything when you hold a camera, as you probably already know.
 Go out into the fields early morning or late in the day.
 The light will be warmer and more complementary to your children’s faces.

 - ANGLE UP.
 If you lay on the floor to get eye-to-eye with the tulips, you obtain a fresh perspective that will delight.

 - SCALE IT.
 Use people to help show scale.